origindesign/docs/docs/workflow.md

 ````
 ddrush @local cex
 ````
-- Commit and push your changes
+- Commit and push your changes with a descriptive comment
 ````
 git add -A .
 git commit -m "Enter FreshDesk ticket number (FD ****) if one exists and briefly describe your changes"